 Goliath At Sunset

-Fresh from the projects and a tour in Vietnam, Mike Shea hires into a sprawling Boston area shipyard at the height of the city’s racial clashes.
-Inside the gates he encounters a ruthless company and a union leadership whose militancy has faded with the years.
+At the height of Boston’s school desegregation crisis in the mid-70’s, a sprawling shipyard south of the city scrambles to hire thousands of workers from its historical white strongholds.
+But for the first time, labor laws also mandate bringing on hundreds of black applicants from the inner city.
+Fresh from the projects and a tour in Vietnam, Mike Shea encounters a ruthless company and a union leadership whose militancy has faded with the years.
 Shea reaches across the yard’s explosive color line to join and then lead a movement for justice and respect.

 When contracts for marine tankers are cancelled management ratchets down on the workforce, igniting chaos and fear throughout the yard.
 Then a dangerously damaged tanker limps into the yard, triggering hope for new work but forcing Shea and the welders to choose between risking their lives and losing their jobs.